Mexican Tuna Salad (Ensalada de Atun)

 PAUL

-As you know, we Mexicans, take food to a whole different level!
-Adding the vegetables, lettuce and jalapeños makes this atun recipe super flavorful and delicious.
+I always joke that Mexicans, take food to a whole different level! lol!
+Adding the vegetables, lettuce and jalapeños makes this canned tuna recipe super flavorful and delicious.
+Bonus point: it’s loaded with protein!

 • Canned White Tuna in water (or your favorite canned tuna).
 My favorite is white albacore tuna and make sure that is packed in water (vs in oil) to save calories.